Cartan Actions of Higher Rank Abelian Groups and their Classification: Finite returns: Constructing a rank one factor

 Now we proceed in general.
-Let $\ve > 0$ be given by the assumptions of Lemma \ref{lem:locally-integrable}.
+Let $0 < \ve < \ve_0$, where $\ve_0$ is as in Lemma \ref{lem:locally-integrable}.
 We may apply Lemma \ref{lem:locally-integrable} to arrive at some $\delta = \ve_1$ for which any $W^H_2$-path which begins with $W^H$-stable legs and ends with $W^H$-unstable legs can have its stable/unstable order reversed, and after reversal, the new path has its legs less than $\ve$.
 Then again apply Lemma \ref{lem:locally-integrable} to $\ve_1$ to arrive at a new $\delta = \ve_2 < \ve_1/2$ for which rearrangements of paths of length at most $\ve_2$ has its lengths at most $\ve_1/2$ after rearrangement.
 Repeat this process $N$ times to arrive at a sequence of $\ve_i$ such that $\ve_i < \ve_{i-1}/2$ and after rearranging a stable/unstable path to an unstable/stable path with legs of length at most $\ve_i$, the new legs have length at most $\ve_{i-1}/2$.
 Then, if every leg of $\rho$ has length at most $\ve_N$, we may apply Lemma \ref{lem:locally-integrable} $N$ times to rearrange the path to begin with an unstable leg, then move along a stable leg (or vice-versa).
 Since the lemma holds for $N = 2$, we have finished the proof. \end{proof}

 \begin{lemma} Fix $x \in X$.
 For every $y \in W^H_N(x)$, there exists $\delta_0 = \delta_0(y) > 0$ such that if $z$ is reached from $y$ by a $W^H_2$-path whose legs have length at most $\delta_0$, then $z \in W^H_N(x)$.
-The constant $\delta_0$ depends only on the length of the final group of stable or unstable legs of a $W^H$-path connecting $x$ and $y$, and is bounded below in a local $W^H_2$-leaf of $x$. \end{lemma}
+The constant $\delta_0$ depends only on the length of the final group of $a$-stable or $a$-unstable legs of a $W^H$-path connecting $x$ and $y$, and is bounded below in a local $W^H_2$-leaf of $x$. \end{lemma}